xwang2713/github-action-dev-build/README.md

        Find =>  COMMUNITY_REF:  <GIT REF>
    3. Replace <GIT REF> with your REF sting you copied earlier from the branch/tag you wish to build
    4. OPTIONALLY you can scroll down to approximately line 163 and change the name of the artifacts file produced
-   5. Need to save the build-docs.yaml file then commit to your main
+   5. Need to save the build-docs.yaml file then commit (to your 'main')

 ## Build
-This will now build the branch/tag/commit you specified in the Community <REF> every single time you push
+This will now build the branch/tag/commit you specified in the Community <REF> every single time you push (if you configured to build on push, otherwise you will need to manually run workflow)

 Go to the Actions Tab on the github-actions-build repo

-In the panel on the left it lists all workflows - using this repo it only builds the Build Documentation Workflow
+In the panel on the left it lists all workflows - As designed this repo is only for Doc builds - Only the 'Build Documentation' Action is relevant here

+ Documentation Workflow
    1. Select the Build Documentaton Workflow
       It displays the workflow runs
   2. Select the workflow run to inspect